 New York City based Smylen is making waves in the dental industry.
-Their one-of-a-kind solution for finding, booking, and paying for a dentist online is a game-changer.
-Nick joined the team in early 2020 and has seen the company take off, adding feature after feature, and expanding the network to over 10,000 dentists across the US.
+Nick joined the team in early 2020 and has seen the company grow and flourish after adding dozens of exciting and innovative features, and expanding the network to over 10,000 dentists across the US.

 Smylen is a complex web application, built with Vue/Nuxt on the frontend and Loopback.io handling the REST API.
 Patients can use the site to search for dental or vision care in their zipcode, and can book and pay directly through the application.
 Patients can either pay with credit card, or use their insurance.
 Doctors select which procedures they would like to offer, set their own prices, and select which insurance networks their office accepts.
 Smylen's new Airpay product offers dental offices the ability to verify their patients' insurance ahead of their appointment, saving staff hours per day.

 In early 2020, Smylen was in a kind of in-between state.
 New designs were prototyped, but were only partially integrated into the site.
 Nick's first project as part of the Smylen team was to handle the transition from the outdated frontend that remained in some pages, to the more modern redesign.
 Nick finished consolidating the new designs on the homepage, doctor landing page, search, treatments/deals pages, and more.

 Search & Advanced Search